fleetdm/fleet/handbook/demand/README.md

 4. Answer any technical questions to the best of your ability.
 If you are unable to answer a technical/product question, ask a Solutions Consultant in `#help-solutions-consulting`.
 If an SC is unavailable, post in `#g-mdm`or `#g-endpoint-ops`and notify @on-call.
 5. log in to [Salesforce](https://fleetdm.lightning.force.com/lightning/o/Lead/list?filterName=00B4x00000DtaRDEAZ) and search the lead list by first name and match the corresponding email to find the right lead.
 6. Enrich each lead with company information and buying situation.
 7. If a lead is completed or out of ICP, update the lead status in Salesforce to "Closed" or "Disqualified".
-If within ICP at-mention the [Head of Revenue Operations](https://fleetdm.com/handbook/digital-experience#team) in the [#g-digital-experience](https://fleetdm.slack.com/archives/C058S8PFSK0) Slack channel and move lead to their name in SFDC.
+If within ICP at-mention the [Head of Digital Experience](https://fleetdm.com/handbook/digital-experience#team) in the [#g-digital-experience](https://fleetdm.slack.com/archives/C058S8PFSK0) Slack channel and move lead to their name in SFDC.
 8. Mark the Slack message as complete with the "✅" emoji.

 > For any support-related questions, forward the submission to [Fleet's support team](https://docs.google.com/document/d/1tE-NpNfw1icmU2MjYuBRib0VWBPVAdmq4NiCrpuI0F0/edit#heading=h.wqalwz1je6rq).